xiaolaba/PonyProg2000_2.08e_xiaolaba_modification/README.md

 #define POWER	3		// DATA (pin 5), Bit 3, control power to 24xx, xiaolaba 2017-sep-02
 ```

-As the original author has release 2.08d and 2.08e recently, both versions are compiled t fit my own need, here is the copy, just download & rename ponyprog2000-xiaolaba-2.08e_exe to be ponyprog2000-xiaolaba-2.08e.exe, then good to go;
+As the original author has release 2.08d and 2.08e (BIN and source code) recently, both versions are compiled t fit my own need, here is the copy, just download & rename ponyprog2000-xiaolaba-2.08e_exe to be ponyprog2000-xiaolaba-2.08e.exe, then good to go;

 Or try to compile the source code as what I did to learn something about MinGW cross compiling in Microsoft Windows, follow the original author and the readme.
 There is briefing,
 1) install MinGW